-Even if your tyres look pretty good, it’s recommended to replace tyres after ten years from their manufacture date.
-This also includes spare tyres.
+Even if your tyres look like they're in good condition, it’s recommended you replace them after ten years from their manufacture date.
+This includes spare tyres.
 Even if you think your tyres could last a little longer, it’s better to be safe than sorry.

 Get your tyres checked every year after five years

-Tyres of today are much better quality than those of 50 or 60 years ago, and there are some quick and easy ways to check how long your tyres will last and what condition they are in, as well as some simple ways to lengthen their lifespan so you can save money on tyre replacements.
+There are some easy ways to check your tyre's condition, as well as some simple steps to lengthen their lifespan so you can save money on tyre replacements.

 What is tyre tread and why does it matter?